aujourdui/WeatherProject/README.md

 # weatherAPI-app
-We can search current weather and temperature in any city
+We can search current, daily, hourly weather and temperature in any city

 Should be created config.js file before using this app on local to protect API_KEY